harishvc/harishvc.github.io/_posts/2015-04-15-pagination-flask-mongodb.md

 ---

 With a growing number of public GitHub events, [Ask GitHub] (http://askgithub.com) search results had to be displayed in multiple pages.
-Using [flask-paginate](http://flask-paginate.readthedocs.org/en/latest/), a pagination extension for flask implemenation pagination is a snap!
+Using [flask-paginate](http://flask-paginate.readthedocs.org/en/latest/), a pagination extension for flask, implemenation pagination is a snap!

 Below are the steps and my notes.
 Feedback welcome!